 The Welcome-Programme offers guidance for international students during their stay.
 The AStA ("Allgemeiner Studierendenausschuss") is the student-run committee representing student interests at the ABK, and organizing events and initiatives for students each semester.
 The AStA is also able to offer support to student driven projects.

-You can sign up for clubs or events by adding your name to the lists found on the AStA notice board (Building F/Neubau 2), next to the Office for Foreign Affairs.
+You can sign up for clubs or events by adding your name to the lists found on the AStA notice board (Building F (Neubau 2)) next to the International Office.